When you create a Dedicated Interconnect connection, you must take the following steps to successfully create and configure an interconnect:

-- 1. Order your Dedicated Interconnect
+- 1. Order a Dedicated Interconnect

 - Submit an order, specifying the details of your interconnect.
 Google emails you an order confirmation.
 After your resources have been allocated, you'll get another email with your LOA-CFAs.
-For more information, see Order an Interconnect.

 - 2. Send LOA-CFAs

 - Send the LOA-CFAs to your vendor.
 They will provision the cross connects between the Google peering edge and your on-premises network.
 Google automatically starts testing the light levels on each allocated port after 24 hours.
-For more information, see About LOA-CFAs.

 - 3. Test the interconnect